-ISPM 11:2001 notes in section 2.1.1.5 with respect to pest categorization, that there should be a clear indication that the pest is likely to have an unacceptable economic impact, which may include environmental impact, in the PRA area.
-Section 2.3 of the standard describes the procedure for assessing potential economic consequences of an introduction of a pest.
-Effects may be considered to be direct or indirect.
+ISPM 11 notes in section 2.1.1.5 with respect to pest categorization, that there should be a clear indication that the pest is likely to have an unacceptable economic impact, including environmental impact, in the PRA area.
+Section 2.3 of the standard describes the procedure for assessing potential economic consequences of a pest introduction.
+Pest effects may be considered to be direct or indirect.
 Section 2.3.2.2 addresses analysis of commercial consequences.
 Section 2.3.2.4 provides guidance on the assessment of the non-commercial and environmental consequences of pest introduction.
 It acknowledges that certain types of effects may not apply to an existing market that can be easily identified, but it goes on to state that the impacts could be approximated with an appropriate non-market valuation method.
-This section notes that if a quantitative measurement is not feasible, then this part of the assessment should at least include a qualitative analysis and an explanation of how the information is used in the risk analysis.
-Environmental or other undesirable effects of control measures are covered in section 2.3.1.2 (Indirect effects) as part of the analysis of economic consequences.
-Where a risk is found to be unacceptable, section 3.4 provides guidance on the selection of risk management options, including measurements of cost-effectiveness, feasibility and least trade restrictiveness.
+This section notes that if a quantitative measurement is not feasible, then this part of the assessment should at least include a qualitative analysis of control measures are covered in section 2.3.1.2 (Indirect pest effects) as part of the analysis of potential economic consequences.
+Where a pest risk is found to be unacceptable, section 3.4 provides guidance on the selection of pest risk management options, including measurements of cost-effectiveness, feasibility and least trade restrictiveness.

-In April 2001 the ICPM recognized that under the IPPC's existing mandate, to take account of environmental concerns, further clarification should include consideration of the following five proposed points relating to potential environmental risks of plant pests:
+In April 2001 the ICPM recognized that under the IPPC's existing mandate, to take account of environmental concerns, further clarification should include consideration of the following five proposed points relating to potential environmental risks of pests:

-- reduction or elimination of endangered (or threatened) native plant species - reduction or elimination of a keystone plant species (a species which plays a major role in the maintenance of an ecosystem) - reduction or elimination of a plant species which is a major component of a native ecosystem - causing a change to plant biological diversity in such as way as to result in ecosystem destabilization - resulting in control, eradication or management programmes that would be needed if a quarantine pest was introduced, and impacts of such programmes (e.g. pesticides or the release of non-indigenous predators or parasites) on biological diversity.
+- reduction or elimination of endangered (or threatened) native plant species - reduction or elimination of a keystone plant species (a species which plays a major role in the maintenance of an ecosystem) - reduction or elimination of a plant species which is a major component of a native ecosystem - causing a change to plant biological diversity in such a way as to result in ecosystem destabilization - resulting in control, eradication or management programmes that would be needed if a quarantine pest was introduced, and impacts of such programmes (e.g. pesticides, non-indigenous predators or parasites) on biological diversity.

-Thus it is clear, with respect to plant pests, that the scope of the IPPC covers the protection of cultivated plants in agriculture (including horticulture and forestry), uncultivated/unmanaged plants, wild flora, habitats and ecosystems.
+Thus it is clear, with respect to plant pests, that the scope of the IPPC covers the protection of cultivated plants in agriculture, horticulture and forestry, uncultivated/unmanaged plants, wild flora, habitats and ecosystems.